john-cd/rust_howto/src/contributing/dev_environment_setup.md

-## Installation
+## Development Environment Setup

 ### Using VS Code

-Clone the repo and open the folder in [VS Code][rust-in-vs-code].
+Clone the [repo][rust-howto-github] and open the folder in [VS Code][rust-in-vs-code].
 Edit `.devcontainer/.env` if needed.
 VS Code should prompt you to open the code in a `docker` container, which installs `mdbook` and rust tooling automatically.
 Make sure you have previously installed

 - [Dev Container extension][dev-container-extension]
 - [Docker Desktop][docker-desktop] (or at least the Docker engine).